What is identity?

 They are invaluable for simple one-to-one verification (like a 1:1 match in biometrics).
 Without a document, a system would have to search for an ID identity through the whole identity database (1: N match in biometrics) that would cost time and require high computing power.

-Let's not forget that these government-issued IDs not only allow states to identify their citizens but also to distinguish them from foreign nationals.
+Let's not forget that these government-issued IDs allow states to identify their citizens and distinguish them from foreign nationals.

-These may, for whatever political or economic reasons, seek to fraudulently benefit from rights reserved to citizens of that particular state.
+For whatever political or economic reasons, these may seek to fraudulently benefit from rights reserved to citizens of that particular state.

 ID solutions play an essential role in facilitating interactions between individuals and governments or private institutions to operate in a structured society.